Description

 Receive Your Results

 Results are typically available within approximately one week of the laboratory receiving your sample.
-You will be notified via your preferred contact method.
+You will be notified via your preferred contact method through your secure online portal.

 ⚠️ Important Reminders Before You Post